FlyCode30/cst3106_Labs/README.md

 ## 3. General Layout

-- layout utilizes a bootstrap grid layout.
+- Layout utilizes a bootstrap grid layout with Navbar and footer
-- fixed navbar that is accessible while scrolling at top
 - Header consists of hero-style banner at top
 - Main section is one row, 3 columns.
-Two sidebars and one main content display area
+Consists of two sidebars and one main content display area
 - Footer at bottom

 ## 4. Navbar

+- Designed to stay fixed at top so it's available while scolling.
 - Allows for easier navigation if side nav bar is not available
 - No mock-up provided at this time, as the title could not be made to fit with navbar.
 - Addition planned for upcoming revision